 The Diax range of cameras was made by Walter Voss in Ulm, Germany.
 The first cameras were high-quality viewfinder cameras called Diax and Diaxette.
 Soon followed a range of interchangeable lens cameras, the Diax I series with multiple viewfinders for different lenses and the Diax II series with rangefinder and, apart from the first model, an extra viewfinder for telelenses.
 There was also the rather rare Standard, basically a Diax with interchangeable lens mount.
 The story of Diax ended with the L-1 with uncoupled lightmeter, which looked somewhat like a non-folding version of the Retina IB v.1 and was presumably Voss's attempt to modernise its line-up.
 Production stopped at the end of 1957, but Voss left a legacy of high-quality and well-featured cameras that still fetch good prices on the vintage market.

 The first Diax camera saw the light in 1948 and had a miniscule viewfinder, at the rear the eye piece was barely the size of one's pupil!
-Despite its simple appearance it came with high-quality components like a Compur-Rapid shutter with 1/500s top speed and a Steinheil Culminar or Schneider Xenar lens.
+Despite its simple appearance it came with high-quality components like a Compur-Rapid shutter with 1/500s top speed and four-element lenses.
 In addition, later production had a flash socket next to the shutter.

 The leaf shutter was located behind the lens and the camera featured helical focussing, i.e., the whole lens moved during focussing, not just the front cell like on most of Diax's competitors.
 The aperture control ring was located at the front of the lens.
-This lens construction was basically the same on the later interchangeable lens models, it seemed like the first Diax was already designed with this in mind.
+This lens construction was basically the same on the later interchangeable lens models, it seems like the first Diax was already designed with this in mind.